Reputation

 As mentioned, if you have a sales link for your product, it should be at the top of the description box.
 Otherwise, include links to related videos (along with an SEO meta title) at the top of the description box.
 Keep your viewers interested.

 There are on-screen ways to keep viewers hooked on your content.
 YouTube Cards are a great example – these are the links that pop up in the corner of the screen as suggestions.
+These are most effective when you introduce a new subject during your video.
+If you have a niche explainer on a related subject, link to it in case your viewers are interested.

 End Screens